fjadidi2001/CS50X/Css-learning/readme.md

     - The first value is the horizontal offset of the shadow.

-The second value - the vertical offset.
+    - The second value - the vertical offset.

-The third value is the blur radius: a higher value means the shadow is dispersed more widely.
+    - The third value is the blur radius: a higher value means the shadow is dispersed more widely.

-The last one is the color of the shadow.
+    - The last one is the color of the shadow.

+### text-align
+left, right, center, justify.